-In selecting an agency, it is important to have the mind set and priorities of a great agency in its screening of job candidates: Look for reliability, integrity, reputation, solid performance history, affordability, efficiency and effectiveness.
+In selecting an agency, it is important to have the mind set and priorities of a great agency in its screening of job candidates.
+Look for:

 These agencies may recruit permanent full-time employees, permanent part-time employees or temporary or contract employees.
 The agencies are paid in a number of ways, ranging from a retainer to a contingency fee to hourly compensation when temporary or contract workers are involved.
 A recruitment agency should not have the job-seeker to pay for his or her final placement with a company, although it is acceptable for them to charge the job-seeker for other services, such as helping him or her write a curriculum vitae (also known as a resume) or administering personality or psychological tests such as the Myers-Briggs personality evaluation.

 Recruiting agencies often have access to jobs not available from traditional sources, such as papers or job search websites, so it is worthwhile for a job-seeker to work with them.
 If an agency specializes in a particular field, such as banking, technology, accounting, or marketing, it may also be able to provide the job-seeker with career advice about that field or profession.

 When working with a recruitment agency, the potential employee should be sure to provide them with a copy of his or resume, directed specifically towards the field and position he or she is seeking.
 The job-seeker also should be sure to let the agency know about specific requirements he or she may have regarding a potential job, such as geographical location or work environment.

 In addition, the job-seeker needs to remember to tell the agency about any companies that he or she does not wish to receive the resume, such as the potential employee's current employer.
 Candidates should also inform their recruiters about the general private nature of their job search, particularly if they are currently employed.